warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

   3) New Germplasm tab lists germplasm bearing a protein-truncating variant (PTVs are putative loss-of-function SNPs) within the canonical transcript of a gene model.
 The table includes links to IRRI and/or GRIN, as well as a way to search for other genes with a PTV in a given germplasm accession.
 The indexed PTVs include the following predicted functional effects: start lost, stop gained, stop lost, splice site acceptor, and splice site donor. _ANDREW please check that this is correct_

 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.

-In its eigth release, we feature new SNP data for three new data sets:
+In its eigth release, we have assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/) to a total of 32 million SNPs.
+In addition, we are featuring SNP data for three new data sets:

+  1) **Rice Mini-Core Collection (USDA URMC)**: 6.5 million SNPs in 190 rice accessions determined in the URMC diversity panel of the USDA by Kumar et al (2021).

+  2) **World Rice Core Collection (NARO WRC)**: 2.8 million SNPs and 357,639 InDels determined by resequencing the 69 accessions of the WRC of the NARO Genbank (Tanaka et al, 2020a).

+  3) **Rice Core Collection of Japanese Landraces (NARO JRC)**: 2.1 million SNPs and 317,832 InDels determined in the 50 accessions that conform the NARO JRC (Tanaka et al, 2020b).

 We are also providing updated functional gene associations from RAP-DB (June 2024) and GeneRIF from curated scientific literature.
+New features within the results of a database query include: 1) a new Sequences tab providing quick access to gene, transcript and protein sequences for gene models, 2) a new Germplasm tab listing accessions bearing protein-truncating variants or PTVs (putative loss-of-function SNPs such as start lost, stop gained, stop lost, splice site acceptor, and splice site donor) and which includes links to IRRI and/or GRIN, and 3) a user entry form to suggest gene function given experimental evidence in the Papers tab.

 Since the last release, members of the Gramene Oryza Team contributed to two publications (Harrison et al, 2024; Zhou et al, 2024).
 In addition to genomic resources, GrameneOryza provides updates of news items, conferences, and community events; and feedback may be provided via a [contact form](https://oryza.gramene.org/feedback).

 ## Release Contents -- Databases